October 10, 2019 6:00 PM - 7:00 PM

 Photo Credit: 5 Star Studio

-Brooke Kamin Rapaport: is Director and Martin Friedman Senior Curator, Mad.
+Brooke Kamin Rapaport: is Deputy Director and Martin Friedman Chief Curator, Mad.
 Sq.
 Art at Madison Square Park Conservancy in New York.
 She is responsible for Mad.
 Sq.
 Art’s commissioned, public sculpture exhibitions by contemporary artists.
 As a guest curator at The Jewish Museum in New York, she organized Houdini: Art and Magic (2010) and The Sculpture of Louise Nevelson: Constructing a Legend (2007).
 Ms. Rapaport was the assistant curator (1989 to 1993) and associate curator (1993 to 2002) of contemporary art at the Brooklyn Museum.
 She is a contributing editor and frequent writer for Sculpture magazine.
 She serves on the Board of Directors of Socrates Sculpture Park in Long Island City and the Mead Art Museum of Amherst College.
 She is Vice President of the Board of the Adolph and Esther Gottlieb Foundation in New York.
 Ms. Rapaport received a BA from Amherst College and an MA in art history from Rutgers University.